 Researchers study snake venom for a variety of reasons.
-For one, they are trying to make more antivenom to treat people who have been bitten by poisonous (venomous) snakes.
-Secondly they study venom to see if they can use it in medications or treatments for disease like Alzheimer’s and to treat heart attacks and strokes.
-Some snake venom is neurotoxic and some are hemotoxic.
-Let’s take a look at the difference and learn about 10 snakes with neurotoxic venom.
+For one, they are trying to make more antivenom to treat people who have been bitten by venomous snakes — saving lives as a result.
+Secondly, they study venom to create new medications and treatments for diseases like Alzheimer’s and to treat heart attacks and strokes.
+Some snake venom is neurotoxic, and some are hemotoxic.
+Let’s take a look at the difference and learn about ten snakes with neurotoxic venom.

 What is Neurotoxic Venom?

-If you were bitten by a venomous snake with neurotoxic venom you would feel pain at the bite site and then would start to feel paralysis settling in.
-You would feel your eyelids feeling heavy, your mouth would be unable to smile, your tongue might go limp and your vocal cords would stop working.
+If you were bitten by a venomous snake with neurotoxic venom, you would feel pain at the bite site and then would start to feel paralysis settling in.
+You would feel your eyelids feeling heavy, your mouth would be unable to smile, your tongue might go limp, and your vocal cords might stop working.
 Your arms would be paralyzed as the toxins continue throughout the body.
-Hopefully you would be at a medical facility at this point so that an antivenom could be given to slow the progression and reverse the damage.
-But if you lived in a rural town of Africa, for example, and could not travel quickly enough you would experience the worst part of the toxin which paralyzes your lungs and you can no longer breathe.
+Hopefully, you would be at a medical facility at this point so that an antivenom could be given to slow the progression and reverse the damage.
+But if you lived in a rural town in Africa, for example, and could not travel quickly enough, you would experience the worst part of the toxin, which paralyzes your lungs and you can no longer breathe.
 Patients that die from neurotoxic venom essentially die from lack of oxygen because they can’t breathe.
 Let’s look at some of the snakes of most concern.

 - King cobra

 - Egyptian cobra